adjust/unreal_sdk/README.md

 // the FB install referrer value in case install is attributed to it (Android only) UPROPERTY(BlueprintReadOnly, Category = "Adjust") FString FbInstallReferrer;

+// the attribution response that the backend sends to the SDK UPROPERTY(BlueprintReadOnly, Category = "Adjust") FString JsonResponse;
 ```

 ### <a id="attribution-getter"></a>Get user attribution